awolf78/KISS_OSD/README.md

 * Displays statistics when you land (such as max amps, max watts, max RPM, etc.)
 * You can make the OSD more or less busy using a digital volume (DV) dial on your radio
+* Battery management
-* You can configure 5 battery sizes and easily switch between them using stick controls.
-While disarmed, move yaw to the right.
+** You can configure 4 battery sizes and easily switch between them using stick controls.
+** While disarmed, move yaw to the right.
 Now you can select the batteries with roll and change the values with pitch.
+** If you did not finish your last battery (no battery warning displayed)
+* Menu
-* Menu: Yaw all the way to the left (while disarmed) for 3 seconds will enter the Menu.
+** Yaw all the way to the left (while disarmed) for 3 seconds will enter the Menu.
 You can configure some of the settings.
-The menu will get bigger soon :)
+* PIDs and Rates
+** You can see your PIDs and rates in the menu.
+BUT YOU CANNOT CHANGE THEM.
+Maybe in a future version of the KISS FC, but as of today (RC29-2) this does not work.

 ## When should you not use this version?